 So, you might wonder if you can use the miracle device known as the microwave.
 It sounds very convenient and easy to just place the bottle in the microwave and give it one minute or less to heat up.
 But should you do that?

-No, you should never heat up breastmilk in the microwave.
-As tempted as you might be to do that, this is not an option, in any circumstances.
+No, you should never heat breastmilk in the microwave.
+As tempted as you might be to do that, this is not an option in any circumstances.

-The main reason for that is the fact that the microwave will not heat up the milk evenly.
+The main reason is that the microwave will not heat the milk evenly.
 Because of this, the milk can scald your baby as they drink it even if the bottle doesn’t seem to be too hot.

 Also, freshly expressed milk contains a high level of immune properties and factors.
 You want to conserve these immunological qualities of the milk as you store it correctly.
-But by exposing breastmilk to the microwave heat, you will destroy most of these properties that are not going to resist such a sudden change in temperature.
+But by exposing breastmilk to microwave heat, you will destroy most of these properties that will not resist such a sudden temperature change.

 As you can see, there are plenty of reasons why you shouldn’t heat up the milk in the microwave.
 And, as side advice, you shouldn’t use the microwave too often for your food either.
 Better to take the long route when it comes to heating up your baby’s next meal!

-Can you use the microwave to heat up other types of milk?
+Can you use the microwave to heat other types of milk?